vincentbernat/network-lab/lab-l3-hyperv/README.md

    should be proxied.
 To avoid that, a userland proxy (ndppd) is used.
 Another option would be to program those IP using some daemon listening to netlink messages for added/removed routes.

+ - Hypervisor are not expected to do regular IPv6 traffic (they can do IPv4 for internal use using the private IP addresses).
+If they do, they'll use a non-loopback IP that would depend on the corresponding interface state.

 IPv6 was broken with commit 8c14586fc320 (part of 4.7).